 Much more was required from His people to enter in the Covenant of YHVH; much more was required then and much more is required now.
 YHVH is loving and forgiving, but He is also just.
 Justice must be served, because there is no love without justice.
 In order to lead His people to the Covenant, prerequisites must have been met first.

 The assimilation was halted, the rebellion inhibited, and the rebels punished right there in Egypt.
-The Rebbe wrote:
+Menachem Mendel Schneerson (commonly referred to as The Rebbe) wrote:

 This duality defines the Jew’s attitude toward galut (exile).
 On the one hand, we know that no matter how hospitable our host-country may be, and no matter how we may flourish, materially and spiritually, on foreign soil, galut is a prison in that it dims our spiritual vision, hinders our national mission and compromises our connection with G-d.
 For only as a nation dwelling on our land with the Holy Temple as the Divine abode in our midst can we perceive the Divine presence in the world, fully realize our role as “a light unto the nations,” and fully implement all the mitzvot of the Torah-the lifeblood of our relationship with G-d.